mghanii/golang-vs-csharp/README.md

 func main() {

 	// 📝 Slice: a descriptor for a contiguous segment of an underlying array
-	// its size is incremented dynamically.
+	// its size is dynamically resized.

 	a := []int{} // declare a new slice object